sacrina/sacrina-php/README.md

 Sacrina PHP SDK runs PHP 5.6 or higher with cURL module enabled.

 ## Installation

-Install using composer:

-    composer require sacrinasdk

-You can also use it without composer by cloning the repo.
+You can install and use it by cloning the repo.

     sudo git clone https://github.com/sacrina/sacrina-php.git